-What are the Key Components to Aerobic Flooring?
+What are the Key Components to Aerobic Exercise Flooring?

-Any sort of aerobic exercise is great for your health and well being, but done on the wrong surfaces, it can be very hard on your joints.
-Aerobics flooring is critical for high energy workouts to limit the hazards of a hard floor.
+Any sort of aerobic exercise is great for your health and well-being, but when done on the wrong surfaces, it can be very hard on your joints.
+Aerobics flooring is critical for high-energy workouts to limit the hazards of a hard floor.
 You'll find the best quality and selection of aerobic mats from a specialty retailer like greatmats.com.

-Ceramic tiles, concrete and hardwood can be some of the worst offenders.
+Ceramic tiles, concrete, and hardwood can be some of the worst offenders.
 When you look for an aerobic floor, shock absorption is a key factor.
-Concrete, ceramic and basic hardwood floors absorb no energy - therefore, your body is re-absorbing the energy created by your motion - this can lead to joint pain and injuries, muscle fatigue, even broken bones.
+Concrete, ceramic, and basic hardwood floors absorb no energy - therefore, your body is re-absorbing the energy created by your motion - this can lead to joint pain and injuries, muscle fatigue, and even broken bones.

-Whether you are a studio owner or creating a space in your home for aerobic fitness, a suitable floor will greatly enhance your workouts and insure a safe space your movements.
+Whether you are a studio owner or creating a space in your home for aerobic fitness, a suitable floor will greatly enhance your workouts and ensure a safe space for your movements.